-- 1. Overseeing the investigation and cleanup of petroleum contamination resulting from leaking above-ground and underground storage tanks and other sources; and - 2.
+- 1. Overseeing the investigation and cleanup of petroleum contamination resulting from leaking above-ground and underground storage tanks (and other sources such as pipeline leaks and transportation spills); and - 2.
 Administering a financial assistance program for persons responsible for investigation and cleanup costs due to petroleum releases from tanks.